 It was not to be.
 Like most of my dreams that don’t come true, the Southern Belle Tour was nothing like I imagined, it was a complete disaster from day one.

-My little sister moved to Florida a few years ago and was moving back to Arizona.
+My little sister had moved to Florida a few years prior and she planned to move back to Arizona.
 So like the good big brother I am, I flew to Florida to drive with her back to Phoenix.

 Right before we left her house I said, “This will be the best cross-country slog ever!”
 To which my sister nodded in agreement and said, “What’s a slog?”
-But my joke comment was prophetic.
+But this comment proved prophetic.

-She gave me one of those disgruntled post office worker sighs and rolled her eyes, as if continuing to live was a burden.
-All I could think was, “I’m not afraid to die, but please god don’t let it happen in Florida.”
+She gave me one of those disgruntled post office worker sighs and rolled her eyes, as if continuing to stay alive was a burden.
+I just kept thinking, “I’m not afraid to die, but please god don’t let it happen in Florida.”

-The rain cleared and we made our way to Savannah.
+Finally the rain cleared and we made our way to Savannah.
 The Southern Belle Tour was back on track!
-I WAS going to have a mint julep on River Street!
+I WAS going to have a mint julep on River Street afterall!
 And I’m happy to say I did.
 This was the only part of the trip that wasn’t a nightmare.

-Once we left Savannah, the knob to the headlights busted off.
-We could turn them off, but I wasn’t sure how we were going to turn them back on.
-I figured we’d deal with it later.
-Then the speaker blew out as we got lost in Birmingham.
+Once we left Savannah, I reached for the knob that needed to be pulled to turn the headlights on.
+The knob snapped off in my hand.
+We could turn them off no problem, but I wasn’t sure how we were going to turn them back on.
+A pair of pliers would have done the trick but I was fresh out of those, so I figured we’d deal with it later.
+While driving down the freeway the driver side speaker blew out in my ear resulting in a low, dull MMMMMMMMM sound.
+Perhaps this is what distracted me because we got lost somewhere near Birmingham.
 We made it to Tuscaloosa, Alabama and decided to stay the night thinking the worse must be behind us.

-The next day the south was stricken with a heatwave, which wouldn’t be so bad with a/c.
-But we didn’t have that luxury, it must have been 300 degrees in the car.
-We were sweaty hideous pigs as we crossed into Texas.
-Later that night as we filled up at a gas station, we were attacked by a swarm of angry bees.
-We went another couple hundred miles then stopped for the night.
+The next day a heatwave greeted the South with the hot breath of hell.
+It wouldn’t have been so bad if we had a/c which we did not because it had stopped working the day before.
+It must have been 300 degrees in the car.
+We looked like sweaty hideous pigs as we crossed into Texas.
+Later that night as we filled up at a gas station, a swarm of angry bees attacked us near the gas pump.
+We would have gone somewhere else for gas, except no such gas station existed.
+Only the one built on top of a pile of bees.
+We managed to go another couple hundred miles then decided to stop for the night.

-But day three is where the Southern Belle Tour died.
-By this point we both just wanted to get the eff home, but it was not to be.
-Somewhere in the middle of nowhere New Mexico, plumes of billowy white smoke began seeping through the dashboard.
+But day three is when the Southern Belle Tour officially died.
+By this point, my sister and I just wanted to get the eff home, but even that proved too much to ask.
+Somewhere in the middle of Nowhere, New Mexico, plumes of billowy white smoke began seeping through every crevice on the dashboard.

 “What do I do!
 What do I do!
 What do I do!” my sister yelled in panic.